Nothing but the truth. Even if against me.

 Therefore, it seems that Lebanon will, again, gradually descend into civil unrest between the various Lebanese communities taking up arms, some siding with Hezbollah and some against it, accompanied by an Israeli invasion in the south and a Syrian takeover in the north.
 Sounds familiar?
 That is exactly what happened in the 1975-1983 period, with the PLO playing the role of today's Hezbollah.
 Nothing else has changed.
 So much for the much-vaunted "successes" of the US- and Arab-sponsored Cairo Accord (1969), the Multi-National Force (1892), the Taef Accord (1989), or the Doha Accord (2008).

-But the international community still has the option, which it implemented in many other places around the world in defense of small countries, to claim and impose its custody over Lebanon, and extricate it from the insoluble, untractable, endless conflicts betwen colonial Jewish Israel, and Iran, Syria, Saudi Arabia and all the other hypocrites of the Arab-Muslim world who are not too unhappy to see Lebanon shoved into the role of the only open war front with Israel.
+But the international community still has the option, which it implemented in many other places around the world in defense of small countries, to claim and impose its custody over Lebanon, and extricate it from the insoluble, untractable, endless conflicts betwen colonial Jewish Israel, and Islamic hegemonic Iran, Satlinist Syria, Wahhabi extremist Saudi Arabia and all the other hypocrites of the Arab-Muslim world who are not too unhappy to see part-Christian Lebanon shoved into the role of the only open war front with Israel.

 No comments: